-What is wrong with informality and the underground economy?
+What is wrong, if any, with residential segregation?
+Do indigenous communities have the right to veto the expansion of the oil, mining, and energy business?
+Is economic growth desirable?
+Should punishment reduction be employed to influence perpetrators to cooperate with the authorities in confronting the problem of disappeared persons in transitional justice contexts?Do peasants have a right to resist expropriation processes?
+What is wrong with corruption and clientelism?
 On what grounds can states claim Antarctic Territory?
-Should we be concerned about corruption and clientelism?
+Should we be concerned about informality and the underground economy?
 How can we define the demos of a given political community?
-Do indigenous peoples have the right to veto the expansion of the oil, mining, and energy business?
-Should punishment reduction be employed to influence perpetrators to cooperate with the authorities in confronting the problem of disappeared persons in transitional justice contexts?
-Do peasants have a right to resist expropriation processes?
-What is wrong, if any, with residential segregation?
-Is economic growth desirable?